Nhatty95/Discord-Server-Reset-Bot/README.md

 This bot provides functionality to reset a Discord server by deleting channels and roles.
 While it can be helpful for legitimate server management, **using this bot to delete server content without explicit consent ("nuking") is a violation of Discord's Terms of Service and may result in your account and the bot's account being terminated.**

-**I, the developer of this bot, explicitly state that I am NOT responsible for any consequences arising from the misuse of this bot.
+**I the developer of this bot, explicitly state that I am NOT responsible for any consequences arising from the misuse of this bot.
 Users are solely responsible for complying with Discord's Terms of Service and all applicable laws.**

 ## License